-Manaf Halbouni, originally from Syria and living and working in Dresden, is our resident artist in Huntly in Spring 2017.
-Manaf will be looking at the question of What if the Arab world had colonised Europe rather than the other way round?
+Manaf Halbouni, originally from Syria and living and working in Dresden, was our resident artist in Huntly in Spring 2017.
+Manaf looked at the question of What if the Arab world had colonised Europe rather than the other way round?

-Manaf is creating a theatrical play depicting a secret meeting between representatives, discussing the splitting of Europe.
-Manaf wants to explore our history, thinking about how colonialism provoked wars, conflicts and the consequent migrations to Europe.
+Manaf created a theatrical play depicting a secret meeting between representatives, discussing the splitting of Europe.
+Manaf wanted us to explore our history, thinking about how colonialism provoked wars, conflicts and the consequent migrations to Europe.
 Working with recently resettled Syrian new Scots from Aberdeenshire, and local Huntly folk, Manaf invited the community to come and watch the play, and also film it on their own digital devices, contributing to a film from multiple perspectives.
-The resulting films will be screened at events in Huntly, Edinburgh and Glasgow.

 Supported by: Goethe Institute